What's the best content to create to reach your target audience?

 If you’re one of the 70% of eCommerce brands increasing your video marketing budgets post-pandemic, you might be questioning where your money will get the highest returns.
 We’ve done the digging for you and found the following video marketing trends we’re expecting to see in 2021 and beyond.

-Advertising your videos on Social Media are an absolute must in 2021.
+Advertising your videos on Social Media is an absolute must in 2021.

 They encourage users to follow brands on the site and discover new products—which shows a clear pattern behind people using these platforms to make purchasing decisions.